 From the summit of Trappers follow a faint boot path west for just under a tenth of a mile.
 This is evidence that many people get the idea of going to X Mountain.
 The path peters out where the ridge begins to get steep.
 It's likely that most folks turn around at this point.
 Admittedly, it does look bad, but if you find the right spot to scramble down the steep heather slope, it's not as hard as it looks.
 At the very beginning of the short scramble, it might be necessary to push past a couple of irritating tree branches.
 There's only about 25 vertical feet of steep heather and rock before it becomes easy again.
 This is the only spot that presents any challenge.
 If in doubt, take a look at the route photograph.
 Below the steep section it's merely a walk all the way to the summit.

 On The Summit Of X Mountain

 Getting ThereTake Highway 20 eleven miles east of Marblemount or two miles west of Newhalem if you are coming from the east.
 Watch for the turnoff for Thornton Lakes Road on the north side of the highway.
 This road has a bad reputation because in the past it was very rough.
-It has been re-graded and now any 2WD vehicle should be able to make it.
+Occasionally it gets re-graded and so might be passable in a 2WD depending on your luck, or skill at driving.
 Just exercise caution and watch for the occasional pothole.
 From the highway drive 5 miles to the end of the road and park at the Thornton Lakes trailhead.